audreypar/audreypar/README.md

 I'm Audrey, a data analyst with a background in social sciences.

 I graduated a little over a year ago with my bachelors in psychology and criminology.
 Close to graduation, I had to face the long dreaded question of 'Ok, what's next?'.
 After burning the midnight oil for many nights thinking about this question, I suddenly found myself on a career path to become a data analyst.

-With my research and statistic skills under my belt thanks to my education I'm on a continous journey of learning analytics tools.
+I knew this was the right decision for me because I've always valued the art of critical thinking and making informed decisions based on empricial data.
+I'd also wanted to build on the research, data evaluation and statistical skills I learned as an undergrad.
+And thus, I'm on a continous journey of learning data analysis tools and skills.

 :triangular_ruler: **Skills**